gwu-cs-sysprog/lectures/01/01_lecture.md

 That is, `*(a + 1) == a[1]`.
 For the most part, arrays and pointers can be viewed as very similar, with only a few exceptions^[Arrays differ from pointers as 1. the `sizeof` operator on an array variable gives the total size of the array (including all elements) whereas for pointers, it returns the size of the pointer (i.e. 8 bytes on a 64 bit architecture); 2. `&` on an array returns the address of the first item in the array whereas for pointers, it returns the address of the pointer; and 3. assignments to pointers end up initializing the pointer to an address, or doing math on the pointer whereas for arrays, initialization will initialize items in the array, and math/assignment after initialization are not allowed.].

-Pointer arithmetic should generally be avoided in favor of using the array syntax.
+*Pointer arithmetic should generally be avoided in favor of using the array syntax.*
-One complication is that it does not fit our intuition for addition:
+One complication for pointer arithmetic is that it does not fit our intuition for addition:

 ```c
 #include <stdio.h>